Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 map input to UV, and map it to Alpha (not color).
 To make portions of a mesh, like a piece of hot metal, appear to glow, you would use a grey-scale image mapped to Emit.

 Believe it or not, this is only "the tip of the iceberg!"
-If everything that's been described here just isn't enough for you, the *texture nodes* feature, introduced in recent versions of Blender, enables you to layer and combine textures in almost any way you can imagine.
+If everything that is been described here just is not enough for you, the *texture nodes* feature, introduced in recent versions of Blender, enables you to layer and combine textures in almost any way you can imagine.